 The second-largest metro region in Mexico, with a population of 4.5 million, Guadalajara also boasts one of the liveliest and most visible LGBT communities in the country.
 The city plays host each year to the Guadalajara Gay Pride Parade and Festival (Marcha del Orgullo Guadalajara) in June - the 2017 date has yet to be announced.
 It's held one week before the nation's largest Pride observance, Mexico City Gay Pride.

 The march at Guadalajara Gay Pride departs from Glorieta de la Minerva (on the west side of downtown, near Arcos Vallarta) at 2 pm and proceeds east through the heart of the city's gay district (around Calle Madero and Calle Prisciliano Sanchez, at the intersection of Av.
 8 de Julio and Enrique Gonzalez Martinez), and then ends at Liberation Square (Plaza Liberación).
-The celebration continues with a rally and show with numerous entertainers.
+The celebration continues with a rally and a show with numerous entertainers.

 Sometimes billed the "San Francisco of Mexico," Guadalajara has long been quite tolerant and diverse, with a large lesbian and gay community along with plenty of other fascinating diversions, both in the city and nearby - in the stylish town of Tlaquepaque (known for antiques shops, galleries, and fine restaurants) and Tequila, where both internationally known big-name producers and boutique distillers proliferate.
 Within the city, there's a strong embrace of folk music and mariachi, visual arts, terrific restaurants, and gorgeous old-world Spanish Colonial architecture.